 1989 — willie wood

 Sent postcards to several NFL teams asking for a tryout coming out of USC in 1960.
-Went on to become recognized as a premier free safety, winning All-Pro honors nine straight years beginning in 1962.
-A Pro Bowl selection eight times, he also played in six NFL championship games, helping Packers win five titles.
-Starting free safety for Green Bay in Super Bowls I and II, broke open a close contest in third quarter of Super Bowl I, intercepting a Len Dawson pass and returning it 50 yards to the Chiefs’ 5.
+Signed with the Packers as a rookie free agent and started at free safety on five NFL championship teams.
+Named Associated Press All-Pro five straight years from 1964-68.
+An eight-time Pro Bowl selection.
+Named to NFL’s 1960s All-Decade Team.
+One of two safeties chosen on the Super Bowl Silver Anniversary Team in 1990.
+Broke open a close contest in third quarter of Super Bowl I, intercepting a Len Dawson pass and returning it 50 yards to the Kansas City Chiefs’ 5.
 Had 48 career interceptions.
 Won NFL title in 1962 with nine thefts.
-Also captured league punt-return crown in 1961 with 16.1-yard average.
-One of only 15 non-drafted free agents to make Hall of Fame.
+Also led league in punt returns in 1961 with 16.1-yard average.
+One of only 16 non-drafted free agents to make Hall of Fame.
+Played college football in one-platoon era and doubled as a quarterback and defensive back.
 Born Dec.
 23, 1936, in Washington, D.C.

 1995 — henry jordan